Martin O'Neill: Nottingham Forest

-It was announced on 15 January 2019 that O'Neill had become the manager of Nottingham Forest, succeeding Aitor Karanka with the team 9th in the EFL Championship.
-Having finished the season in the same position in the table, he was sacked as manager on 28 June 2019, and Sabri Lamouchi was appointed in his place.
+It was announced on 15 January 2019 that O'Neill had become the manager of Nottingham Forest, succeeding Aitor Karanka with the team ninth in the EFL Championship.
+Having finished the season in the same position in the table, he was dismissed as manager on 28 June 2019, and Sabri Lamouchi was appointed in his place.

 Return to Celtic

-On 27 October 2025, O'Neill returned to Celtic as interim manager following Brendan Rodgers' resignation.
-Two days later, in his first game back in charge, Celtic beat Falkirk 4–0 at Celtic Park.
+On 27 October 2025, O'Neill returned to Celtic as interim manager following the resignation of Brendan Rodgers.
+In his first match back two days later, Celtic defeated Falkirk 4–0 at Celtic Park.